The Biblical Case for AND Against Penal Substitutionary Atonement (PSA) – Series Intro

 The Core Tenets of Penal Substitutionary Atonement (PSA)

-However, you can distill its core essentials down to far fewer points.
-Not everyone holds to the full 17, and I would argue that most modern Christians don’t.
+The full doctrine of PSA actually comprises up to 17 different points in its fullest, most complete, historical form.
+However, you can distill PSA’s core essentials down to far fewer points, and most modern PSA-believing Christians don’t hold to all 17.
 Thus, we’ll only look at the absolutely essential parts of PSA.

 If you remove a single one of the following parts, you no longer have PSA.